Skip to Main Content

 Chemotherapy for bladder cancer

-Chemotherapy uses drugs to kill cancer cells.
-Your doctor may use one drug or a combination of drugs as part of your chemotherapy treatment.
+• Intravesical chemotherapy.
 If you have superficial bladder cancer, your doctor may use intravesical chemotherapy after removing the cancer with transurethral resection (TUR).
 During treatment, the doctor injects liquid drugs into the bladder via a small tube (called a catheter) inserted through the urethra.
 The drugs remain in the bladder for several hours.
 They mainly affect cells in the bladder.
+Some patients go on to receive a series of these treatments over time.

+• Intravenous chemotherapy.
 If the cancer has deeply invaded the bladder or spread to lymph nodes or other organs, your doctor may give you chemotherapy drugs through a vein.
 Intravenous chemotherapy is a systemic therapy, meaning that the drugs flow through the bloodstream to nearly every part of the body.
 The drugs are usually given in cycles so that a recovery period follows every treatment period.

 Some patients have chemotherapy only.
 Others have chemotherapy combined with surgery, radiation therapy or both.
 Usually, chemotherapy doesn't require hospitalization although depending on which drugs are used and your general health, you may need a short hospital stay.